ADHIL007/AutomatedSQLScriptAnalyzer/README.md

 # Automated SQL Script Analyzer (VSIX Extension for MSSQL)

-> A Visual Studio 2017 extension that parses, analyzes, and optimizes large T‑SQL scripts using sliding‑window parsing and OpenAI integration.
+> A MSSQL Server extension that analyzes, and optimizes large T‑SQL scripts .

 ---